-Sanfilippo syndrome or type III mucopolisaccaridosis is a rare hereditary neuro-metabolic disease, that is, a genetic error of metabolism.
+Sanfilippo syndrome or mucopolysaccharidosis type III is a rare hereditary neuro-metabolic disease, a genetic error of metabolism.

-When the body has finished using these molecules, it breaks them with enzymes, then recycles them or eliminates them.
-Children with Sanfilippo syndrome lack or lack the enzyme that serves to break down these molecules, so the body stores them.
+When the body has finished using these molecules, it breaks them down with enzymes, then recycles or eliminates them.
+Children with Sanfilippo syndrome lack or are deficient in the enzyme that breaks down these molecules, so the body stores them.

-This deposit causes progressive damage in different tissues, leading to a general impairment of all vital functions of the organism; in particular, the accumulation of these molecules in the brain leads to progressive intellectual disability and loss of motor function.
+This storage causes progressive damage in various tissues, leading to a general impairment of all the body’s vital functions; in particular, the accumulation of these molecules in the brain leads to progressive intellectual disability and loss of motor function.

 There are four different types of Sanfilippo syndrome.

-Each type is named according to the missing or defective enzyme type.
+Each type is named according to the type of missing or defective enzyme.

-It is the most common type and is also considered the most severe, with death earlier than other types.
-These children are deficient in the heparan N-sulfatase enzyme.
+It is the most common type and is also considered the most severe, with earlier death than the other types.
+These children are deficient in the enzyme Heparan N-sulfatase.

-It is the result of a lack of
+It is the result of a deficiency of

-It is caused by a deficiency of acetyl-CoAlpha-glucosaminid acetyltransferase.
+It is caused by a deficiency of acetyl-CoAlpha-glucosaminide acetyltransferase.

-It is caused by a deficiency of N-acetylglucosamine 6-sulfatamine
+It is caused by a deficiency of N-acetylglucosamine 6-sulphatase

-There is one in two odds (50%) that carrier parents have healthy children who are also carriers.
-While the probability of carrier parents having healthy non-carrier babies is one in four (25%).
-One in four cases (25%) it is also the probability that bearer parents have sick children.
+There is a one in two (50%) chance that carrier parents will have healthy children who are also carriers.
+While the probability of carrier parents having healthy non-carrier children is one in four (25%).
+The probability of carrier parents having sick children is also one in four (25%).

-Sanfilippo syndrome is a progressive disease: at birth children appear normal and show no signs of the disorder.
-The onset of the disease occurs around 2-4 years of age, with a symptoms represented by: behavioral disorders (hypercinesia, aggression) and mental deterioration, sleep disorders, very mild dysmorphisms.
+Sanfilippo syndrome is a progressive disease: at birth, children appear normal and show no signs of the disorder.
+The onset of the disease occurs around 2-4 years of age, with symptomatology consisting of behavioural disorders (hyperkinesia, aggressiveness) and mental deterioration, sleep disturbances, and very mild dysmorphisms.

-Depending on the forms of Sanfilippo, neurological degeneration occurs long before the age of 10 often with loss of intellectual abilities acquired in the very early years.
+Depending on the forms of Sanfilippo, neurological degeneration occurs well before the age of 10, often with loss of intellectual abilities acquired in the very early years.

 The most severe form is IIIA, although some patients with attenuated forms have been described.
-The IIIB and IIID forms are the most heterogeneous as manifestations, while the IIIC form is intermediate to the latter.
+Forms IIIB and IIID are the most heterogeneous as manifestations, while form IIIC is intermediate to the latter.